 Windrush Village Marketplace & Pecan Square:

 Come join the other successful businesses serving the high-income community!
 Windrush Grill, Frank’s Louisiana Kitchen and El Cabo Verde are busy gathering places for hungry patrons.
 Red River Bank’s beautiful branch is a convenient one-stop-shop for a variety of services, including an official full-service Post Office in the lobby.
 Edward Jones Investments and Superior Dry Cleaning are two other great tenants in the Windrush Village.
-University Family Medicine at Provenance offers a state of the art facility and a full range of primary health care.

 - Commercial Development at Provenance is multifaceted.
 The first phase includes a 17,057 square foot multi-tenant retail center named Windrush Village Marketplace.